Coalfire-CF/Coalfire-AWS-RAMPpak/aws/terraform/us-gov-west-1/networking/README.md

 ```

 ## Example Deployments
-The below are example deployements of the networking module, it consists of 2 examples, one with AWS Network Firewall and one without.
+The below are example deployments of the networking module, it consists of 2 examples, one with AWS Network Firewall and one without.

 ### AWS Networking deployment with AWS Network Firewall
 ```hcl